opdev3/opd/README.md

 ---

 # OPD 0.71
-This version allows users to use only XTZ as collateral and supports FA1.2 standard tokens
+This version allows users to use only XTZ as collateral and supports FA1.2 standard tokens.

+1. `Log In` Enter the system with your wallet.
+2. `Borrow.` Create a borrow request by providing the necessary information, like the choice of a token you want to borrow ( = the reward token), the number of tokens to borrow, the number of tokens as collateral and the reward, time (loan term).
+There is an optional field *"Deadline"* for liquidation of the request if it wasn't accepted by a creditor.
+3. `Lend.` View borrowing requests from other users and lend requested tokens.
+4. `Deals.` View and repay existing deals - both borrowings and lendings

 # How it works for lenders